-Recently appointed Musical Director of the Sunshine Coast Community Orchestra in Gibsons B.C, José Ceron-Ortega has developed an intense musical activity in various countries as instrumentalist, adviser, coach and conductor of groups and musical ensembles of all ages and levels of expertise.
+Recently appointed Musical Director of the Coast Symphony Orchestra, José Ceron-Ortega has developed an intense musical activity in various countries as instrumentalist, adviser, coach and conductor of groups and musical ensembles of all ages and levels of expertise.

 José has been a close collaborator of the State Foundation for the National System of Youth and Child Orchestras of Venezuela (FESNOJIV), and the Simon Bolivar Symphony Orchestras.
 He was Founder Director of the Amadeus Orchestra in Trujillo State, and National Coordinator of the Cerón´s Musical Initiation System (CMIS), method applied as a starting point for the social and cultural project of this worldwide recognized Venezuelan musical organization.

 He was chief conductor of Tachira's Simón Bolivar Regional Symphony Orchestra in Venezuela, Bahia Blanca's Regional Symphony Orchestra in the Province of Buenos Aires, and professor of chamber music and orchestral practice in the National University of San Juan, Argentina.